Winery/Producer: Gainey Vineyard; 3950 E. Hwy. 246; Santa Ynez, California

 Tasting Price: $15.00 each

-Knowledge and Helpfulness of the Person Pouring the Wine: The Gainey tasting hostess was a professional who was used to serving large crowds.
-She did answer questions about the wines but always used the written material Gainey provides for each of their wines.
+Knowledge and Helpfulness of the Person Pouring the Wine: The Gainey tasting hostess was a professional who was accustom to serving large crowds.
+She did answer questions about the wines, but always used the written material Gainey provides for each of their wines.

 Recommendation from the tasting: The wines were not outstanding and the tasting not as informative as other vineyards in the region.
 This is not a tasting room we would visit again.